-- 96. Paragraph 8 of the NPPF defines the three dimensions of sustainable development as performing economic, social and environmental objectives.
+- 101. Paragraph 8 of the NPPF defines the three dimensions of sustainable development as performing economic, social and environmental objectives.
 The proposed development, by enhancing and improving the facilities will contribute to the tourism and cultural facilities within the Borough, in accordance with policy PP23 (1) that will result in economic benefits.
-The development, by reason of its appropriate design and selection of materials would respect the mixed character of the site and the shoreline character in accordance with policies PP27 and PP31. - 97.
-The proposal will have some additional build development that will not have any detrimental impact on neighbouring residential properties and the improved access to accommodate wheelchair accessibility and disabled parking bays will contribute to the social objectives of the proposal.

-- 98. In term of environmental benefits, the proposal will result in over 18% of Biodiversity Net gain, which is greater than the compulsory 10%.
-The proposal will also provide biodiversity enhancements in accordance with PP33. - 99.
+The development, by reason of its appropriate design and selection of materials would respect the mixed character of the site and the shoreline character in accordance with policies PP27 and PP31. - 102.
+The proposal will have some additional build development and intensification of use which will result in additional noise to the site; however following the findings of the Noise Impact Assessment conditions are attached to ensure that it will not have a detrimental impact on neighbouring residential properties and the improved access to accommodate wheelchair accessibility and disabled parking bays will contribute to the social objectives of the proposal. - 103.
+In term of environmental benefits, the proposal will result in over 18% of Biodiversity Net gain, which is greater than the compulsory 10%.
+The proposal will also provide biodiversity enhancements in accordance with PP33. - 104.
 The Council encourages sustainable development.
-Overall, it is considered that whilst the proposal may result in more prominent structures along the quayside; any harm that may be attributed to this is not considered to significantly and demonstrably outweigh the benefits of the proposal as set out above.
+Overall, it is considered that whilst the proposal may result in more prominent structures along the quayside; and additional noise experienced by the neighbouring properties; any harm that may be attributed to this is not considered to significantly and demonstrably outweigh the benefits of the proposal as set out above.
 Therefore, having considered the appropriate development plan policies and other material considerations, including the NPPF, it is considered that subject to compliance with the conditions attached to this permission, the development would be in accordance with the Development Plan taken as a whole.
 Consequently, the application is recommended for approval.